Handbook home

 A student who has successfully completed this subject will:

-- Have a specialised understanding of the relevance of equitable doctrines, remedies and related statutory provisions to modern commercial transactions
+- Have a specialised understanding of the relevance of equitable doctrines and remedies in the context of modern commercial transactions

-- Be able critically to examine and assess the interaction of equity and statute in resolving commercial disputes
+- Be able critically to examine and assess the use of equity in resolving commercial disputes

 - Understand the role of discretionary considerations that inform the application of doctrines and the award of equitable remedies